leanprover/vscode-lean4/vscode-lean4/manual/manual.md

   1. Whether the project associated with the file is using a Lean version from before the first Lean 4 stable release (Warning)
   1. Whether some version of Lean's package manager [Lake](https://github.com/leanprover/lean4/blob/master/src/lake/README.md) can be found (Error)

-If there is a global-level setup diagnostic error, re-opening the Lean file will make the Lean 4 VS Code extension check the setup again.
+If there is a global-level setup diagnostic error, pressing the 'Retry' button of the notification in the bottom right corner will attempt to restart the extension and retry the setup check.
 For project-level setup diagnostic errors, switching to a different file tab and switching back is sufficient to re-check the setup.

 All setup warnings can be disabled using the 'Lean 4: Show Setup Warnings' setting.